Things you should know before starting a career in real estate

 That's why it's important for prospective agents to establish great communication and people skills.
 One important factor is ensuring you treat everyone you encounter with respect.

-"Treat everyone the way you want to be treated," suggests Samantha Ellis, Property Manager at PropertyZest.
+"Treat everyone the way you want to be treated," suggests Samantha Ellis, Senior Property Manager at PropertyZest.
 "Give everyone the same courtesy and respect.
 You must treat everyone equal - from sellers, to owners, to tenants and home occupiers."

 Lesson #2: You've Got to Be Committed to Hardwork and Ongoing TrainingOne of the other things you should know is you don't stop learning once you obtain your real estate qualification.
 Real estate agents, regardless of which pathway they choose must be aware that they need to be hardworking, have great attention to detail and upskill their knowledge in order to stay on top of any industry trends or legislation.